Louis Cook: Later life

 Cook settled in the area of Sterling, New York following the war.
 He became an influential adviser to the Oneida tribe because he could speak both French and English in addition to Oneida.
 While living at Onondaga, Cook married Marguerite Thewanihattha.
 They had several children.

-Cook convinced the Oneida to lease their lands, using the example of the Mohawk tribe at Kahnawake.
+Cook convinced the Oneida to lease their lands, using the example of the Mohawk tribe at Kahnawà:ke.
 The Oneida leased nearly 5 e6acre to Colonel John Livingston for 999 years.
-Conflicting claims were made on many of the Iroquois lands, and much of the land was lost to the state of New York because the Iroquois were forced to cede land, as the majority had been allies of the defeated British.
+Conflicting claims were made on many of the Haudenosaunee lands, and much of the land was lost to the state of New York because the Haudenosaunee were forced to cede land, as the majority had been allies of the defeated British.

 The Oneida named Cook and Peter Otsequette to negotiate with Governor George Clinton for a return of, or compensation for, their land.
 Governor Clinton made some minor concessions to the Oneida in the Treaty of Fort Schuyler, but generally did not yield much to the Oneida representatives.
 Today, Cook has been criticized for negotiating bad land deals for the Oneida.

-Despite his shortcomings in the Oneida land negotiations, between 1792 and 1796 Cook was selected by the Seven Nations of Canada on six separate occasions to represent them in land negotiations with New York state.
+Despite his shortcomings in the Oneida land negotiations, between 1792 and 1796 Cook was selected by the Seven Nations of Canada on six occasions to represent them in land negotiations with New York state.
 The negotiations were related to lands sold by the people of two villages, Grand River and Tyendinaga Mohawk Territory, Ontario, who were led by Joseph Brant.
-The Mohawk peoples of Akwesasne and Kahnawake, then considered two of the Seven Nations, denied that those villages had the right to sell what was common Mohawk land in New York.
+The Mohawk peoples of Ahkwesáhsne and Kahnawà:ke, then considered two of the Seven Nations, denied that those villages had the right to sell what was common Mohawk land in New York.
 Ultimately, New York prevailed in keeping control of the land, and the division between Cook and Brant was deepened.